 ZEN has also created opportunities for our people to engage with First Nations community organisations to see first-hand the important role that Aboriginal Community Controlled Organisations play in providing services to their communities.
 In May 2023, ZEN's Adelaide team rolled up their sleeves to help Tauondi Aboriginal College to beautify the grounds of its property in preparation for its 50th Anniversary celebration during NAIDOC Week.
-Tauondi Aboriginal College is an independent college governed by the Aboriginal Community in Adelaide.
-It has provided important education and social programs to the South Australian Aboriginal community since 1973.
+Tauondi Aboriginal College is an independent college governed by the Aboriginal Community since 1973.
 This was a great opportunity for the ZEN team to 'give back' to Aboriginal community organisations that deliver important services to the community.
 We also leveraged our sphere of influence to include our partners with staff from the South Australian Government Department of Energy and Mining and MAC Trade Services volunteering their time for this worthwhile cause.